Locksmith

 Pry it open with some big pry bars, throw it in the trash & buy a better safe.
 They are not worth much more than that unfortunately.
 They’re plastic, pop metal, & sheet metal.
 The cost to have a locksmith professionally open it with expensive tools, & try to repair it would cost you more than buying a brand new safe.

-Asked by Dreppun about 5 years ago
+Asked by Cecil over 5 years ago